physcip/physfaq/articles/en/keyboardlayout.md

 # How to change Your keyboard layout
-* First click on the search icon in the upper left corner and type "keyboard" into the prompt
+* First click on the search icon in the upper right corner and type "keyboard" into the prompt

   ![search.png](../../img/article_keyboard_search.png)